kavia-common/real-time-cloud-dashboard-178878-179000/README.md

 Invalid JWT / 401 Unauthorized
 - Verify Authorization: Bearer <token> is sent by frontend (token stored in localStorage)
-- If token expired/invalid, login again; frontend will auto-logout on 401
+- If token expired/invalid, login again; frontend auto-logs out on 401

 MongoDB Atlas connection issues
 - Verify MONGODB_URI is correct and user credentials are valid